 "It Happened at the World's Fair"

 Between 1962 and the 1990s, Seattle Center has gone through periods of neglect and revitalization.
-In the 1990s, the Coliseum has been substantially renovated as Key Arena.
-Paul Allen's (1953-2018) Experience Music Project, a paean to Jimi Hendrix and other music icons, is under construction.
+In the 1990s, the Coliseum was substantially renovated as Key Arena and in the 2020s it was rebuilt as Climate Pledge Arena.
+Paul Allen's (1953-2018) Experience Music Project, a paean to Jimi Hendrix and other music icons, was constructed.
 On April 19, 1999, the Space Needle officially became a city historic landmark, perpetuating the legacy of the Seattle Center as a distinctive local institution.